Probe into driving tests

 “No further comment will be provided at this stage as the matter has been referred to the police and remains under investigation.”

 “VTNZ places the highest importance on the integrity of licence testing and the safety of everyone who travels on our roads.
-We have zero tolerance for dishonesty, and will leave no stone unturned to uncover and eliminate any improper behaviour.
+We have zero tolerance for dishonesty, and will leave no stone unturned to uncover and eliminate any improper behaviour.”

-“Anyone sitting their driver licence test can still have complete faith in VTNZ… we will fully support any action taken by NZTA or NZ Police.”
+“However, I can promise we will fully support any action taken by the NZTA or NZ Police.”